 Several studies have shown that people undergoing chemotherapy and radiation have vitamin and mineral deficiencies.
 While this may not seem that important, it can be humbling to appreciate the power of substances like magnesium, B vitamins, zinc, and vitamin C, to name a few.
 Correcting nutritional deficiencies can improve sleep, mood, concentration, and of course energy.
 A recent study looked at a group of breast cancer patients who ate a diet high in whole grains, omega-3 fats and antioxidants through fruits and vegetables, and after three months, their fatigue was significantly improved.
 Diet is a powerful tool that everyone can utilize, and if you do not know where to start, take advantage of my meal planning service.

 Acupuncture is the most studied complementary medicine service, and has also been shown to benefit cancer related fatigue.
 Acupuncture can treat emotional stress, pain, cognitive dysfunction and reduces inflammation, so it is no wonder that acupuncture can also be beneficial for fatigue.
-Several clinical trials have been conducted which show benefit, and if you have a needle phobia, acupressure has shown to be just as effective.
+Several clinical trials have been conducted which show that anywhere from 6-12 treatments can be effective for the treatment of fatigue.
+If you have a needle phobia, acupressure has been shown to be just as effective.

 5) Intravenous Vitamin C (IVC)

 IVC is a frequently used complementary therapy that is becoming increasingly studied in clinical trials for its anti-cancer properties.
-Major findings from studies besides its ability to affect cancer cells is its positive role on quality of life parameters, such as appetite, insomnia, pain, and of course fatigue.
+Major findings from studies, besides its ability to target cancer cells, is its positive role on quality of life parameters, such as appetite, insomnia, pain, and of course fatigue.
+From my own clinical experience, fatigue is one symptom that is almost always improved with IVC treatments.
 Intravenous vitamin C is safe to use with most types of chemotherapy, and can mitigate the side effects substantially.
 The positive effect on fatigue can be seen after about 4-6 treatments.